mrakgr/The-Spiral-Language/readme.md

 As can be seen, the two generated code fragments are identical. `:` on the pattern side is the type equality operator.
 It can be invoked outside the pattern using the `eq_type` function.

-Like `join`, `type` is a keyword and needs its body to be surrounded by parenthesis.
+`type` is a keyword and needs its body to be surrounded by parenthesis.

 The types themselves can do more than be passed around or be matched on.